fpjspro/fingerprintjs.com/content/index/why-fpjs.md

         detrimental to user experience.
 Using our API, you can identify when you need to introduce additional authentication, keeping your trusted customers' experience streamlined.
-    - title: GDPR and CGPA compliant
+    - title: GDPR and CCPA compliant
       content: We take online privacy seriously.
 FingerprintJS is intended to be used for fraud detection only - for this use case, no user consent is required for compliancy with GDPR and CGPA.We never automatically track